Self-similar blow up for energy supercritical semilinear wave equation: Construction of exterior solutions

 \section{Construction of exterior solutions}

-Our aim in this section is to construct a family of outer solutions to the self similar equation \eqref{eq: Self-similar Profile}.
+Our aim in this section is to construct a family of outer solutions to the self-similar equation \eqref{eq: Self-similar Profile}.
 The key is that the outer spectral problem, including the singularity through the renormalized light cone $\rho=1$, is explicit.\\